free5ty1e/primestationone.old/README.md

 # PrimeStation One
-## A Set of Scripts and Tools For a Ready-To-Go RetroPie with PS3 controls set up and wifi and bluetooth and PS3 bluetooth
+## A Set of Scripts and Tools For a "Ready-To-Go" RetroPie with PS3 controls ready and configured to work with Bluetooth or USB on multiple games and game system emulations.
 =============

 ### PS3 Controller Layout / Quick Reference: